home-assistant/home-assistant.io/source/_integrations/matter.markdown

   - Android:
     - Have the Android version 8.1 or higher.
     - Have the latest version of the Home Assistant Companion app, installed from the Play Store (full version).
-    - If you are using {% term Thread %}: Make sure there is a Thread border router device (Nest Hub (2nd Gen) or Nest Wi-Fi Pro) present in your home network.
+    - If you are using {% term Thread %}: Make sure there is a Thread border router device (Nest Hub (2nd Gen) or Nest Wi-Fi Pro or Home Assistant with the OpenThread Border Router add-on) present in your home network.
       - If you are using OpenThread (for Connect ZBT-1/SkyConnect) as border router, make sure you followed the steps in the [Thread documentation](/integrations/thread#turning-home-assistant-into-a-thread-border-router).
   - iPhone
     - Have the iOS version 16 or higher